reynoldsme/discord-voice-monitor/README.md

 ## Why?

-Discord doesn't natively offer a way to notify you when someone joins a voice channel, so unless you are actively watching Steam / Discord or people are actively pinging you, it can be difficult to know when a spontaneously group gaming session has materialized while away from your desktop.
+Discord doesn't natively offer a way to notify you when someone joins a voice channel, so unless you are actively watching Steam / Discord or people are actively pinging you, it can be difficult to know when a spontaneous group gaming session has materialized while away from your desktop.

 This provides an easy way of knowing what's up from any matrix protocol enabled device.